Center-for-Education-Data-and-Research/scraping_tutorial/README.md

 This tutorial is designed to introduce you to the basics of web scraping with Python.
 OpenAI helped generate this, so there may be some errors that will be fixed as they are found.

-This session is split into two parts:
+This session is split into three parts:

 1. **Python and Web Scraping 101**: Provides foundational Python skills necessary for web scraping, along with an introduction to web scraping concepts and techniques.
 2. **CEDR_Calder Web Scraping Tutorial**: Focuses on practical exercises in web scraping using different tools such as Selenium and curl_cffi.
+3. **pdf_extraction_tutorial**:
+Focuses on pdf extraction techniques.

 ---
 ## Getting Started